jeffreyczh/miniInfo/README.md

 Then copy the `nw.pak` and `icudt.dll` from the **Node-Webkit** prebuild library to the folder where the new `miniInfo` is in.

+For more information about the app distribution under **Node-Webkit**, please check [How to package and distribute your apps](https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps).

 ##About the data

 * The `data` file will be created or overwritten when the information is modified (adding, editing or deleting an entry).
 To import the data, just simply copy this `data` file to the folder where the executable file is in.